zstergios/opencart-engintron/README.md

 # Opencart Engintron (NGINX) CACHING

+VQMOD:
 Upload the files on your website root folder (like public_html or httpdocs)

+OCMOD:
+Zip folder contains of "ocmod" and install it through opencart v2.0+

 The "engintron.xml" will add the right caching headers to your installation making it Nginx / Varnish friendly.
 For example if a logged user is viewing your website tells the Nginx / Varnish not to cache, also when a guest has added a product in the cart.